stfc/PSyclone/tutorial/training/users/lfric/README.md

 There is no need to fully understand the program, but as a quick explanation: the program creates two fields on a 3x3 mesh with 5 layers.
-The field `field_0` is on the vertices of the finite element (W0 function space, blue in the diagram below), and is initialised with 1.
+The field `field_0` is on the vertices of the finite element (W0 function space, blue in the diagram below, which only shows a 1x2x4 mesh, not the full 3x3x5), and is initialised with 1.
 The field `field_3` is on the W3 function space (red in the diagram) and represents the actual element, it is initialised with 0.
 ![FEM mesh](fem-grid.png "Simplified FEM mesh")